gerdonr/practice1/README.md

 # practice1
-##fintech assigment practice 1
+## Fintech Assigment Practice 1

 My name is Rebecca Gerdon.
-My background is in fitness and teaching group fitness.
+My background is in **fitness** and teaching *group fitness*.
 I am in this bootcamp to learn more and to get into a new and exciting FinTech career.

 ## Table of Contents
 1) Code